 How common is erectile dysfunction in young males?

 Erectile dysfunction is particularly common in men over the age of 40, but it can occur in younger men also.
 Erectile dysfunction in men under the age of 40 was once thought to be entirely psychogenic.
 Although psychogenic erectile dysfunction is more prevalent in the younger population, at least 15%-20% of these men have an organic cause.
 The major organic causes can be subdivided into vascular, neurologic, and endocrine – 14.8% under the age of 40 had organic erectile dysfunction.

 How does smoking impact an erection?

-Is the effect temporary or permanent?
+Are the effects of smoking on impotence temporary or permanent?
 How long can it take to pass?

 If men cease smoking then the condition can improve along with their overall vascular health.
 The rate in which they may see this improvement will vary, based on the individual, age, the severity of your erectile dysfunction prior to quitting smoking, and other major health problems will affect this.

 Can other factors cause erectile dysfunction in young males?